stackbit-projects/kakisoft-portfolio-en-03-20dd0/content/pages/index.md

       This website was created for me to learn English.
   - section_id: about
     type: section_content
-    content: >-
-      This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
-There also exists a dedicated about page where you can write more about yourself for those who are interested.
     actions: []
   - section_id: lorem-ipsum
     image_alt: lorem-ipsum